Th1ru-M/th1ru-m.github.io/_posts/2023-08-07-AdvanceAttackTechniquesvSphere.md

 ---
 layout: post
 classes: wide
-title:  "Modern attack techniques in vSphere Infrastructure"
+title:  "Covert access to guest virtual machines through VIX API"
 date:   2023-08-07 01:00:00 +0800
 ---
 This post provides advanced attack techniques in vSphere infrastructure.

-## Modern attack techniques in vSphere Infrastructure

-### Covert access to guest virtual machines through VIX API
+## Covert access to guest virtual machines through VIX API

 VMware vSphere is the most used virtualization platform.
 ESXi is an enterprise class, bare-metal hypervisor to create and manage guest virtual machines.
 ESXi host runs UNIX like operating system, using a VMware proprietary kernel.
 VMware vCenter is a management server to manage multiple ESXi hosts.